HEnquist/camilladsp/websocket.md

 # Controlling via websocket

-If the sebsocket server is enabled with the -p option, CamillaDSP will listen to incoming websocket connections on the specified port.
+If the websocket server is enabled with the -p option, CamillaDSP will listen to incoming websocket connections on the specified port.
 The available commands are:
 - `getconfig` : read the current configuration as yaml
   * response is the config in yaml format.